Home » Art and Culture » Gyan Bharatam Mission

 • Locate manuscripts through a national-level survey and post-survey.

-• Document each and every manuscript and manuscript repository, for a National Electronic Database.
+• Document every manuscript and manuscript repository for a National Electronic Database.

-• Conserve manuscripts incorporating both modern and indigenous methods of conservation and training a new generation of manuscript conservators.
+• Conserve manuscripts incorporating both modern and indigenous methods of conservation and train a new generation of manuscript conservators.

 • To train the next generation of scholars in various aspects of Manuscript Studies.